As Adopted: February 24, 2003

 RIGHTS AND OBLIGATIONS

 SECTION 1.
-Every member of the Committee or Executive Committee (except ex officio members) in good standing shall have the right to vote at all regular, special, and organization meetings and to hold office.
+Every member of the Committee and Executive Committee (except ex officio members as established Article VI, Section 1(c) of these bylaws) shall have the right to vote at all regular, special, and organization meetings and to hold Committee office.

-SECTION 3.
-Any member of the Committee or Executive Committee must support all nominees of the Republican Party or be subject to dismissal from the Committee in accordance with Article IV, Section 1(e) of these bylaws.
+SECTION 2.
+Members of the Committee or Executive Committee must support all General Election nominees of the Republican Party (except in extraordinary circumstances approved by the full Committee where support for an Independent candidate is warranted) or be dismissed from the Committee under the process set forth in Article II, Section 11 of these bylaws.

 ARTICLE X

 SECTION 1.
-Any member of the Committee who shall be absent from a regular, special, and organization meeting shall have the power to substitute by proxy any qualified, registered Republican elector residing in his/her voting district, other than another member of the Committee, to act for him/her.
+Any member of the Committee who shall be absent from a regular, special, or organization meeting shall have the power to substitute by proxy any qualified, registered Republican elector residing in his/her electoral district, other than another member of the Committee, to act on his/her behalf.

 SECTION 2.
 All proxies shall be in writing, signed, and witnessed by at least one person.
 No person may vote more than one proxy.

 SECTION 3.
-Proxies shall be furnished by the secretary and shall be in the following form:
+Proxies shall be furnished by the secretary or downloaded from the Committee’s website, www.perrygop.org, and shall be in the following form:

 I, the undersigned, a member of the Perry County Republican Committee, hereby make, constitute and appoint _________________________________ as my true and lawful proxy with full power of substitution for me and in my name, place, and stead, to attend and represent me at the meeting of the Perry County Republican Committee to be held on ____________________, 20____, and thereat to vote upon all matters and take part in the transaction of any and all business that may come before the said meeting as fully and with like effect as I could if personally present and voting, hereby ratifying and confirming all that my said proxy may do or cause to be done in the premises.